susannahnah/prime-pw6-redo/README.md

 - have a maximum number of spaces in the garage.
 Disable inputs if the garage is full

 ### Pro Mode
-- add an "image" input field
+- add another input field, this one should take in text for a url to an image (like a search result with you search for `car` in Google image search)
 - display the image for each car as well as it's year/make/model text

 ### Assignment Submission